vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/architecture/architecture.md

 - [Container Storage Interface](https://kubernetes-csi.github.io/docs/) (CSI): integration with storage services.

-  Allows to use Object Storage in clusters as [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+  Allows to use VK Object Storage in clusters as [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
   Persistent Volume Claim (PVC) is available.

   Integration is achieved using OpenStack Cinder API.
 See [Storage in cluster](../storage) for details.